fbiville/headache/README.md

 # Header management

 `headache` manages license headers.
-It is biased towards Golang but should work on any other language (provided a compatible code style is implemented).
+It is biased towards Golang but should work on any other language (provided a compatible code comment style is implemented).

 ## Build status